bzminer/bzminer/README.md

     "amd_only": false, // only mine using amd cards

+    "disable_opencl ": false, // do not load OpenCL.
+Useful for some rigs that are having AMD driver issues

     "lhr_stability": [100], // adjustment for lhr unlock for each card.
 Lower values = higher stability, higher values = lower stability

     "lhr_exception_reboot": false, // if set to true, will reboot the pc if the LHR exception is triggered (which requires a hard device reset)